Sonic Rainboom

 "Sonic Rainboom" is the sixteenth episode of the first season of the animated television series My Little Pony: Friendship Is Magic.
 It originally aired on The Hub on February 18, 2011.
 The episode was written by M.A.
 Larson.
-In this episode, Rainbow Dash competes in the Young Flyers Competition in Cloudsdale and attempts to re-create the titular maneuver, which releases a sonic boom and rainbow simultaneously and which she once performed as a filly.
+In this episode, Rainbow Dash competes in the Young Flyers Competition in Cloudsdale and attempts to re-create the titular maneuver, which releases a rainbow-colored sonic boom and which she once performed as a filly.